-• completion of 18 units of IA core courses and 9 units of electives (track) with a minimum 3.0 GPA overall; and fulfilling all university-wide graduate requirements for advancement, including the Writing Proficiency Exam (WPE).
+- removed any deficiencies in admission requirements or incomplete grades; - completion of 18 units of IA core courses and 9 units of electives (track) with a minimum 3.0 GPA overall; and - passed the Writing Proficiency Examination (WPE) or secured approval for a WPE waiver.

-Students electing the thesis option for culminating experience must submit an approved thesis prospectus; students choosing the comprehensive examination option must identify an approved elective field of exam; students electing the internship option must submit an approved internship project.
+Students electing the thesis option for culminating experience must submit an approved thesis prospectus; students choosing the internship option must submit an approved internship project proposal.

-Advancement to Candidacy form must be obtained from the Graduate Center.
+Advancement to Candidacy form must be obtained from the Office of Graduate Studies.
 The student must complete the form after planning the degree program in consultation with the IA Coordinator.
-The completed form is then returned by the program office to the Graduate Center for approval.
+The completed form is then returned by the program office to the Office of Graduate Studies for approval.

-Degree Requirements
+Requirements • Master of Arts Degree

+Total units required for MA: 39

-The Master of Arts in International Affairs (MIA) is a twoyear program requiring completion of at least 39 units of academic credit with a minimum 3.0 grade point average and no grade below "C" (not "C-") for graduate courses, and "B-" for undergraduate upper division elective courses.
-The academic units consist of 18 units mandatory core courses, 18 units elective courses (tracks), and 3 units culminating experience.
+Minimum required GPA: 3.0 with no grade below "C" (not "C-") for graduate courses or "B-" for undergraduate upper division elective courses.